Oumaima-Toufali/chatgpt_reviews_analysis/README.md

 ## Usage
 1. Place the `ChatGPT_Reviews.csv` file in the project directory.
-2. Open the Jupyter notebook `projet2_v2 (2).ipynb` in Jupyter Notebook or JupyterLab.
+2. Open the Jupyter notebook `chatgpt_reviews_analysis.ipynb` in Jupyter Notebook or JupyterLab.
 3. Run the cells sequentially to:
    - Load and preprocess the data
    - Perform exploratory data analysis (EDA)